-Lastly, if your site is popular and gets a lot of traffic and you have the budget then you should probably look into a dedicated server as one of the options by taking advantages of the bare-metal performance.
+Lastly, if your site is popular and gets a lot of traffic and you have the budget then you should probably look into a dedicated server as one of the options by taking advantage of the bare-metal performance.
 This option is usually available in both managed and unmanaged variants depending on what your exact needs are.

-Optimize Your Plugins and Usage
+Optimize Your Plugins and Usage:

 Plugins are an integral part of WordPress.
-Plugins in WordPress allows you to add functionalities to sites very easily but on the flip side, they can cause a lot of performance issues if you are not selective while choosing the right plugins for your sites.
+Plugins in WordPress allow you to add functionalities to sites very easily but on the flip side, they can cause a lot of performance issues if you are not selective while choosing the right plugins for your sites.

-Once you have installed & activated query monitor visit your website while you are logged in to your WordPress admin area.
+Once you have installed & activated the query monitor visit your website while you are logged in to your WordPress admin area.
 On the top bar, you will see the time it took to generate the page along with a lot of additional details.

 On the bottom, you can further check and analyze the time taken by each script and database query to complete.

 Another easy alternative is to deactivate all plugins and activate them one at a time and after each activation the speed test using either Pingdom or GTMetrix.
 By analyzing the report of the speed test, you can pinpoint the plugins that are consuming heavy resources in the server and directly affecting the page load time of your site.

 Use a Lightweight Theme: